 If you live in Alpharetta or the city’s neighboring suburbs and are concerned about the custody of your child/children, a child custody lawyer can provide valuable advice.
 An attorney who understands the highly personal nature of these concerns can answer your questions and address your concerns.

-In accordance with Georgia Law Statutes, a court may award sole custody to one former spouse or joint custody to both ex-partners.
+In accordance with state law, an Alpharetta family court may award sole custody to one former spouse or joint custody to both ex-partners.
 In addition, custody can be categorized as physical custody, which refers to where the child lives, and legal custody, which enables parents to render important life decisions pertaining to the minors in question such as decisions regarding education, medical issues, the religious faith the children will be raised in, and travel.

 In addition to a child’s personal views, a court may consider several other factors including:

 A person’s individual circumstances may bring additional factors into consideration.
-An Alpharetta child custody lawyer can help determine whether other issues may be worthy of debate.
+An Alpharetta parenting plan attorney can help determine whether other issues may be worthy of debate.

 Sometimes, spouses draft pre and postnuptial contracts before or after they are officially married.
 These legally-binding documents enable spouses to set forth guidelines regarding how specific aspects of their divorce should occur.
 Certain contracts may contain parenting plans, which could offer recommendations as to how to handle specific child-related issues such as:

 It is important to note, however, that while parenting plans may be a useful guide and offer a valuable tool in preventing spousal conflict in child custody issues, such blueprints may not always be the final say.
-A Georgia Family Court may determine all final child custody decisions and do so with the child/children’s best interests at heart.
+An Alpharetta Family Court may determine all final child custody decisions and do so with the children’s best interests at heart.

 There are many important issues parting spouses must resolve.
 That said, child custody may be one of the most critical.
-The decisions may have a significant impact upon both the former spouses and their child/children’s lives.
+The decisions may have a significant impact upon both the former spouses and their child’s life.

 A compassionate child custody lawyer in the Alpharetta area understands the significance of these proceedings and can help create a plan that will consider the best interests of the children and parents.
 Call today to learn more.